Evidence for quark-matter cores in massive neutron stars

-Figure \ref{fig9} displays the families of MR curves obtained by integrating the Tolman-Oppenheimer-Volkov (TOV) equations using the above three ensembles of randomly generated EoSs.
-Our first observation is that, by and large, the three EoS families lead to similar results.
-The minimal and maximal radii for a fixed mass agree well between the different interpolations, with the spectral interpolation occupying a slightly more restricted area for stars with $M<1.2 M_\odot$.

-The agreement between different interpolations also persists as a function of tidal deformability.
-Constraining the tidal deformability of a $1.4M_\odot$ NS according to $70<\Lambda(1.4M_\odot)< 580$ \cite{Abbott:2018exr}, we see that the different interpolations still give similar maximal radii as functions of the NS mass as long as $M\gtrsim 1.4 M_\odot$.
-In particular, the maximal radii at $M=1.4_\odot$ are in excellent quantitative agreement between the different interpolation methods, as was to be expected from the previously observed tight correlation between NS radii and tidal deformabilities \cite{Annala:2017llu}.
-Considering stars with smaller masses, we observe that the speed-of-sound and polytropic interpolations allow EoSs that are extremely hard at low densities, leading to large radii $R\approx 14$~km for $M\approx M_\odot$, but rapidly soften at larger densities, such that for $M=1.4M_\odot$ the radii are smaller and consistent with the upper limits for the tidal deformability.
+The families of MR curves obtained by integrating the Tolman-Oppenheimer-Volkoff (TOV) equations using the above three ensembles of EoSs also largely indicate agreement between the methods (see Extended Data \fig{1}, panel b).
+The minimal and maximal radii for a fixed mass agree well between the different interpolations, with the spectral interpolation occupying a slightly more restricted area for low-mass stars with $M<1.2 M_\odot$.
+The agreement between different interpolations also persists as a function of tidal deformability: Constraining $\Lambda(1.4M_\odot)$ according to $70<\Lambda(1.4M_\odot)< 580$\cite{Abbott:2018exr}, we find that the different interpolations still give similar maximal radii as functions of the NS mass as long as $M\gtrsim 1.4 M_\odot$.
+In particular, the maximal radii at $M=1.4 M_\odot$ are in excellent quantitative agreement between the different interpolation methods, as was to be expected from the previously observed tight correlation between NS radii and tidal deformabilities\cite{Annala:2017llu}.
+Considering stars with smaller masses, we observe that the speed-of-sound and piecewise-polytropic interpolations allow EoSs that are extremely hard at low densities, leading to large radii $R\approx 14$~km for $M\approx M_\odot$, but rapidly soften at larger densities, such that for $M=1.4M_\odot$ the radii are smaller and consistent with the upper limits for the tidal deformability.
 Again, since the spectral method leads to smoother interpolations, it is natural that it does not allow these rapidly changing EoSs.

 Another difference between the interpolation schemes is that the polytropic interpolation does not allow for as massive stars as the other two.
 We attribute this to the fact that in order to achieve very large maximal masses, the EoS needs to stay very stiff, $c_s \approx 1$, throughout an extensive density window, which is difficult to realize with polytropic interpolation functions.
 This difference between different interpolations is somewhat ameliorated when upper limits are placed on the tidal deformability.